The Hitman's Bodyguard: Plot

-Michael Bryce lives a luxurious life as a successful UK-based private bodyguard, until his client Takashi Kurosawa, an international arms dealer, is assassinated on his watch.
-Two years later, the fallen-from-grace Bryce survives by protecting drug-addicted corporate executives in London.
+Michael Bryce lives a luxurious life as a successful UK-based private bodyguard, until his client, Takashi Kurosawa, an international arms dealer, is assassinated on his watch.
+Two years later, the fallen-from-grace Bryce survives by protecting drug-addicted corporate executives.

-Meanwhile, Vladislav Dukhovich, the vicious dictator of Belarus, is on trial for crimes against humanity at the International Criminal Court.
+Meanwhile, Vladislav Dukhovich, the vicious Belarus dictator, is on trial for crimes against humanity at the International Criminal Court.
 Unable to secure solid evidence or testimony against him, the prosecution's last hope is incarcerated hitman Darius Kincaid, who agrees to testify against Dukhovich in exchange for the release of his wife Sonia from prison.
-Led by Interpol Agent Roussel, an armed convoy escorts Kincaid from the UK to the International Criminal Court in The Hague.
+Led by Interpol Agent Amelia Roussel, an armed convoy escorts him from the UK to the International Criminal Court in The Hague.

 With the aid of treacherous Interpol Assistant Director Jean Foucher, Dukhovich's men successfully ambush the convoy as it passes through Coventry and kill most of the security team.
-Kincaid eliminates the attackers and Agent Roussel, the sole survivor, takes Kincaid to an Interpol safehouse in the city.
-Realizing that the agency cannot be entrusted with the mission due to a possible leak, she enlists the help of Bryce, her ex, to escort and protect Kincaid on the way to The Hague.
+Darius eliminates the attackers, and Amelia, the sole survivor, takes him to an Interpol safehouse in the city.
+Realizing that the agency cannot be entrusted with the mission due to a possible leak, she enlists the help of her ex-boyfriend, Bryce, to escort and protect Darius on the way to The Hague.

 They hitchhike to a ferry going to Amsterdam, where Sonia is being held.
-Kincaid reveals to Bryce that he was the one who killed Kurosawa, having spotted him by chance while on another job, causing an outraged Bryce to abandon him.
-As Bryce evaluates his past mistakes at a beer stand, Dukhovich's men attack Kincaid.
-Bryce regains his composure and helps Kincaid escape, but is captured in the process.
-As he's being tortured, Kincaid arrives and rescues Bryce.
+Darius reveals to Bryce that he was the one who killed Kurosawa, having spotted him by chance while on another job, causing an outraged Bryce to abandon him.
+As Bryce evaluates his past mistakes at a beer stand, Dukhovich's men attack Darius.
+Bryce regains his composure and helps him escape, but is captured in the process.
+As he is being tortured, Darius arrives and rescues him.
 After reconciling their differences, they arrive at The Hague with seconds to spare.
-Kincaid testifies that Dukhovich hired him to assassinate a political rival, but Kincaid witnessed Dukhovich carry out a mass execution, and uploaded the massacre photos to a secret FTP site that he provides to the court.
+Darius testifies that Dukhovich hired him to assassinate a political rival, and he also witnessed Dukhovich carry out a mass execution and uploaded the massacre photos to a secret FTP site that he provides to the court.

-Dukhovich admits guilt, then resorts to his backup plan: bombing the court to escape.
-Foucher leaves the court before the bombing and Roussel deduces he was the traitor.
-In the confusion after the bomb goes off, Dukhovich seizes a gun to kill Kincaid, but Bryce dives in front of the bullet, taking the hit.
-Injured, he tells Kincaid to stop Dukhovich.
+Dukhovich admits guilt, and then resorts to his backup plan, bombing the courthouse to escape.
+Foucher leaves the courtroom before the bombing, and Amelia deduces he was the traitor.
+In the confusion after the bomb goes off, Dukhovich seizes a gun to kill Darius, but Bryce dives in front of the bullet, taking the hit.
+Injured, he tells Darius to stop Dukhovich.

-Foucher and Roussel struggle until Bryce shoots him to save Roussel.
-Kincaid pursues Dukhovich to the roof where he attempts to escape by helicopter his men hijacked.
-Kincaid destroys the helicopter and angrily kicks Dukhovich off the roof to his death for shooting Bryce.
+Foucher and Amelia struggle until Bryce shoots him to save Amelia.
+Darius pursues Dukhovich to the roof, where he attempts to escape by a helicopter his men had hijacked.
+Darius destroys it and angrily kicks Dukhovich off the roof to his death for shooting Bryce.

-Kincaid is rearrested for his various crimes but breaks out of Belmarsh Prison several months later so he and Sonia can celebrate their anniversary in the bar in Honduras where they first met.
-As a wild bar brawl breaks out around them, they kiss.
+Darius is rearrested for his various crimes, but breaks out of Belmarsh Prison several months later, so Sonia and he can celebrate their anniversary in the bar in Honduras where they first met as a wild bar brawl breaks out around them.